cifkao/groove2groove/code/session/README.md

 Additional options:
   --required_parts: List of the required structure part names to be processed.
 If empty, use all parts.

-  --auto_map_midi: Boolean flag for enabling sequential MIDI program number mapping.
+  --auto_map_midi: Boolean flag for enabling sequential MIDI program number mapping (this is relevant for Session MIDIs with Plug-ins only).
-      When set to True, this will enable automatic sequential mapping of MIDI program numbers.
+      When set to True, this will enable automatic sequential mapping of MIDI program numbers by the part-instrument names.
+Default=True.
+      For non-Session MIDIs - should be set to False.

   --groove2groove_temperature: The temperature parameter for the groove2groove model, between 0-1. default=0.4. controls the randomness of the model's output.